 - Architecture definition and development of full systems

-I have designed, developed and delivered many systems, under tight resource and time constraints.
+Since the 90’s, I have been designing, developing and delivering many systems, under tight resource and time constraints.
 I ensured smooth integration of various wireless technologies.
 I designed several devices, and developed associated SDK (Software Development Kit) and communication stacks.

 My experience encompasses the three technical fields required to design reliable IoT systems: communication systems, electronics, software development.
 And I am well-experienced in integrating components from these fields.